Common dance injuries and prevention techniques

 Achilles tendonitis

-Simply put, Achilles tendonitis is where the large tissue between the calf and heel becomes tightened or inflamed.
+Simply put, Achilles tendonitis is when the large tissue between the calf and heel becomes tightened or inflamed.
 Regarded as an ‘overuse injury’, it is developed through excessive training over a short period, dancing on a hard floor and putting pressure on calf muscles which haven’t had a chance to warm up.

 Dancers with an unbalanced range of motion and improper technique are most likely to suffer this kind of injury.
-Initially, you may feel a slight tenderness above the heel, but without proper care or attention, this can progress into acute pain, especially when performing a relevé, or pointe work.
+Initially, you may feel a slight tenderness above the heel, but without proper care or attention, this can progress into acute pain, especially when performing a relevé or pointe work.

 Stretching and strengthening your Achilles will give you the best chance of avoiding this injury.
 If you suffer from Achilles tendonitis, your doctor will most likely recommend elevating your foot to decrease any swelling or taking an anti-inflammatory medication such as aspirin.